Lead Climbing Certification

 Learn to Lead Climb at The Nest!

-Gain the essential skills and confidence to lead climb safely, both indoors and outdoors, with our comprehensive 2-day course.
+Gain the essential skills and confidence to lead climb safely, both indoors and outdoors, with our comprehensive weekend course.

 What You’ll Learn: